8 Amazing Korean Textbooks for Effective Korean Learning

 In addition, textbooks in the Ewha series include a fascinating culture and literature part to introduce learners to aspects of the Korean civilization, while also growing their communication skills.

 Monash University’s “My Korean” textbooks by Young-A Cho, In-Jung Cho and Douglas Ling are a fantastic introduction to modern Korean, with a special focus on spoken usage for everyday situations.
+They are available for free download under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Australia License, but you can also check Amazon to see if the individual textbooks are currently available for purchase.

 Developed with the support of the Korea Foundation, “My Korean 1” and “My Korean 2” are very useful textbooks that are also available for free online.
 Each including a PDF and audio version of the textbook, they adopt a four-skill approach to learning Korean using situation dialogues, comics and easy grammar explanations.